WordPress SEO optimization is a crucial step to take to grow your business. Are you wondering what the best, most effective SEO tips are?

 Have more questions about categories and tags?
-Read Categories vs Tags – SEO Best Practices for Sorting your Content.
+Read WordPress Categories vs. Tags + How to Track Them in GA4.

 Links are an important part of SEO.
 There are a few different kinds of links to think about: internal, external, and backlinks.

 Internal links are links to your own content.
 These are great for SEO because they lead Google (and your readers) on a path through your content that makes sense.
 Every time you write something new, make sure to add links throughout it to your own other posts and pages where they make sense.
 These are also called “contextual links.”